Chinamita: Etymology

-Settlements
+Territory

+The Territory is most commonly thought to have been situated along the Mopan River in northeastern Guatemala and southwestern Belize, wedged between Nojpeten and Tipu, and to have thereby been subordinate to or formed part of the Mopan Territory.
+However, some scholars have proposed that the Territory rather lay in northwestern Guatemala.

 The Chinamitas' principal settlement was a town called Tulumki, and the Chinamita people were also referred to as Tulumkis or Tulunquies.
 Tulumki was said to have a population of 8,000 in the early 17th century; the population was said to include both male and female Spaniards who had been captured by the Chinamitas.
 The town was described as being defended by a moat and a maguey hedge, and was accessed via a narrow entranceway.

 Relations with the Itza

-The Chinamita were hostile towards their Itza neighbours and their allies.
+Itza–Chinamita relations were quite strained, as the former "waged incessant wars against" the latter, while the Chinamitas were reciprocally hostile towards their Itza neighbours and their allies.
 In 1618, Itza warriors informed the Franciscan missionaries Bartolomé de Fuensalida and Juan de Orbita that they always travelled armed when visiting their allies in Tipuj, for fear of encountering their fierce Chinamita enemies.
-According to Fuensalida, the Chinamita had a reputation for being cannibals.
+According to Fuensalida, the Chinamitas had a reputation for being cannibals.
 When Franciscan friar Andrés de Avendaño y Loyola visited the Itza in 1696, he understood the Tuluncies formed a part of the Itza kingdom.

+Legacy

+As of 2009, the Territory and its residents remained "virtually unknown materially and geopolitically except for documentary references or linguistic reconstructions."
+Along with residents of the former Mopan Territory, the Chinamitas are presumed ancestors of the modern Mopan Maya people of Belize and Guatemala.